 Query the typekind of the attribute name inside of field using the convention NUOPC and purpose Instance.
 Unless isPresent and isSet are provided, return with error if the Attribute is not present or not set, respectively.
-The arguments are:

 [isPresent] Set to .true. if the queried attribute is present, .false. otherwise.